 These rice cookies are one of the most popular for Nowruz celebrations, where you'll also find other symbolic foods like kuku sabzi, Persian herb fritatta.
 (I have another savory recipe coming soon, so keep an eye out).
 You'll also find them at celebrations like weddings and birthdays.

-See how easy these Persian rice cookies are to make in this short video:
+See how easy these Persian rice cookies are to make in the short video!

 - 1 egg yolk

-- 1/2 tsp pistachios crushed, or sesame seeds, optional
+- ½ teaspoon pistachios crushed, or sesame seeds, optional

 See all the #helpingcookies being shared today - enjoy some tastiness in a good causes!